Guest blogger: Tim Winston CISSP, CISA, QSA (P2PE)

-How Can You Learn More About InstaMed’s PCI P2PE v2.0 Validated Solution?
+How Can You Learn More About InstaMed’s PCI P2PE v3.0 Validated Solution?

 Coalfire recently assessed InstaMed Healthcare Payments P2PE for PCI-validation.
 We audited InstaMed’s bi-coastal data centers and spoke with InstaMed employees to ensure their systems and processes meet PCI requirements.
-The PCI Council approved our submission of InstaMed Healthcare Payments P2PE as a PCI-validated P2PE solution, and InstaMed is the first in healthcare to be validated for PCI P2PE v2.0.
+The PCI Council approved our submission of InstaMed Healthcare Payments P2PE as a PCI-validated P2PE solution, and InstaMed is validated for PCI P2PE v3.0.